 The relief a Listening Partner provides is palpable.
-To not be judged for having a day when I wanted to quit as a mum was a gift that helped me shed the tension of shame and guilt that I wasn’t being the parent I had imagined I would be.
+When my Listening Partner didn’t judge me for having a day when I wanted to quit as a mum, it was a gift that helped me shed the feelings of shame and guilt about not being the parent I had imagined I would be.
 In my eyes, I was way off the mark in my parenting, but with my partner’s warmth and caring, I came to have compassion for myself, to recognise I was doing my best.

 I remember one time when I was tackling my reactiveness to the verbal assaults my daughter forcefully and aggressively lobbed in my direction.
 I recalled how I had a strong sense of wanting to cover her mouth hard, to block the sound and to tell her to shut up.

 “What was I afraid of?”
-I asked myself, while my partner listened.
+I asked myself again, while my partner listened.

 Growing up in our house, it wasn't a good idea to make too much noise or get too exuberant.
 Behaviors like that were met with threats and most often getting sent away from the family.
 That exclusion felt to me like rejection and the overwhelming sense of abandonment struck terror into my heart.

-In my listening partnership I sat with the fear and it gave the feelings some resolution.
+In my Listening Partnership I faced the fear and let the feelings roll out.
 I was tested that very evening as my daughter launched more verbal aggression at me.
 But instead of rising to the bait, I found my centre, and I found I could playfully bat the verbal threats away – much to her giggles and delight.

 Peace was restored, and my child moved through the evening without any further combat.

-When I give time to a Listening Partnership, when I reflect on restimulation and offload the stress, my ability to sit with big aggressive feelings and outbursts expands.
+When I give time to a Listening Partnership, when I reflect on what triggers me, find the hurts at the root of things, and offload the stress, my ability to sit with big aggressive feelings and outbursts expands.

 A New Beginning: Free from the Grip of Aggression